nll004/assessment7_bankly/bankly/bugs.md

 4. User.get(username) function does not handle correctly for a user not being found.

 5. User.delete(username) function does not handle correctly for a user not being found.

-6. User.patch(username) function does not handle correctly for a user not being found.